samcooler/flame_art/flamatik/README.md

 # Patterns

-The test code is written in python.
+The pattern code is written in python.
 The code is written to python 3.10-ish which is common around the time we are writing.

-To add a new test pattern, copy one of the files such as `pattern_pulse.py` to a new file.
+To add a new pattern, copy one of the files such as `pattern_pulse.py` to a new file.
 Change the name of the single function `def pattern_pulse` to the same name as the file.
+All else should be pretty obvious.

 Change the pattern to so what you'd like.
 Use delays or time to update the array of `solinoid` and `aperture`.

+There are a set of helper geometry files such as `face_groupings.py` and `geometry_math.py` .
+They contain vectors and location information for the nozzels in lightcurve.

 # Mapping and configuration of nozzles